 - Apply principles of data structure, content, and information governance in health information management.

-- Correlate privacy and security regulations and strategies to protected health information.
+- Apply privacy and security regulations and strategies to protected health information.

 |Course ||Title ||Credits |